mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 The described conversation requires some way for involved services to identify which conversation messages are related to; we call that a correlation identifier.
 Who generates the correlation identifier?
 Suppose the conversation starts from the user interface; A request needs to be decomposed and dispatched to many services.
 In that case, the correlation identifier needs to be generated at the user interface level.
 The logical owner is an excellent candidate to create the mentioned identifier.

-In complex systems, the implications ramifications can be significant; you probably understand why identifying logical ownership is essential.
+In complex systems, the implications can be significant; you probably understand why identifying logical ownership is essential.

 ## Invariants are evil